 on August 15, 1944.
 Until early June 1944, New Zealand Army troops remained on Nissan before withdrawing to New Caledonia.

-During October 1944, US Navy (USN) Special Task Air Group 1 (STAG-1) operated TDR
+Special Task Air Group 1 (STAG-1) at Nissan Airfield

 During October 1944 Special Task Air Group 1 (STAG-1) operated TDR Attack Drone radio controlled aircraft with a live television broadcast to a "mother" control aircraft.
 STAG-1 was part of a top secret project to test the United States first guided missile flying combat missions from Nissan Airfield (Green Island) including:

 October 5, 1944 four drones launched against targets

-October 9, 1944 (Mission VK-12) four drones attack the causeway at Matupi (mission
+October 9, 1944 (mission VK-11) four drones attack the causeway at Matupi, mission

 October 15, 1944 (mission VK-12) four drones attack the causeway at Matupi, mission

 October 26, 1944 four drones launched against targets

 By February 1945, Lagoon Airfield was noted as abandoned and today is overgrown.
 Ocean Airfield remained in use.

 By July 1945, the last Allied personnel departed the Nissan Island (Green Island).
 Everything left on the island was destroyed or abandoned and the island was returned to the native inhabitants.

 Ocean Airfield is still in use today and known as "Nissan Island Airport".
 The single runway measures 3,937'.
 Airport code: IATA: IIS.
 Used by regional airlines including Airlink for local flights to Tokua Airport (New Rabaul Airport) near Rabaul or charter flights.